manpreetjangra/manpreetjangra/README.md

 - 👋 Hi, I’m @manpreetjangra
-- 👀 I’m interested in Frontend Development
+- 👀 I’m interested in FullStack Development
 - 🌱 I’m currently learning React
 - 🏫 I am a computer engineering student at The University of Waterloo